varunj166/mq-styled-components/README.md

 - 'Mq.setBreakpoints' accepts an object whose keys are the breakpoints you wish to change, and whose values are the numerical value (in pixels) you want to change each breakpoint to.
 - Change just one breakpoint, or change them all -- 'Mq.setBreakpoints' will apply the changes to whichever breakpoints you've specified in the keys of your breakpoints object.

-**NOTE: Changing breakpoints anywhere in your code will change that breakpoint EVERYWHERE in your code.
-This way, your breakpoints will remain the same no matter where you've used `Mq`.**

 ---